AngryTurret/K-Rakoth-Mod/README.md

 - Enhanced Storage: Also compatible.
 - Frackin' Universe: Generally compatible but it's highly recommendable to [install this addon first](https://steamcommunity.com/sharedfiles/filedetails/?id=2605267672).
 - Arcana: Compatible but there is [a patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2607069863) to make new dungeons spawn on Arcana planets.
+- For other mods, check [the compatibility page](https://github.com/AngryTurret/K-Rakoth-Mod/wiki/Compatibility).

 ## Notes and Links
 - K'Rakoth dungeons are more likely to spawn on higher-tier planets.